parse-community/docs/_includes/parse-server/experimental.md

 ## Direct Access

-`directAccess` replaces the HTTP Interface when using the JS SDK in the current node runtime.
+A Parse Server request in Cloud Code (such as a query) is usually sent to Parse Server via the HTTP interface, just as if the request came from outside Cloud Code and outside the current Node.js instance.
+This is true for all requests made with the Parse JavaScript SDK within the Node.js runtime in which Parse Server is running.

+Setting `directAccess: true` instead processes requests to Parse Server directly within the Parse instance without using the HTTP interface.
 This may improve performance, along with `enableSingleSchemaCache` set to `true`.

+Direct Access also has the side effect that requests within Cloud Code cannot be distributed via a load balancer when Parse Server is running in a multi-instance environment.

 Configuration:
 ```js